aspose-imaging/Aspose.Imaging-Products/imaging/en/python-net/filter/_index.md

 ﻿---
-title: Filter images Via python-net, all supported image formats
+title: Filter images using Python
 weight: 3920
 url: /python-net/filter/
 lang: en
 langdirlevel: 2
 locales: zh-hans,ja,it,ru,de,es,fr,nl,id,lt,pl,pt,vi,tr,ko,zh-hant,ar,hi,th,sv,cs,uk,he
-description: Using Aspose.Imaging you can easily Filter images Via python-net
+description: Applying Aspose.Imaging library to Filter images and photos using your own Python applications and server APIs.
 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Image files Filter via python-net" h2="Filter images" downloadText="Download" >}}
+{{< blocks/products/pf/feature-page-header h1="Use Python for Filter Operation on Images" h2="Filter Images via Your Own Python Applications Using the Aspose.Imaging Library" downloadText="Download" >}}

-{{% blocks/products/pf/feature-page-section  h2="All supported image formats for Filter operation" %}}
+{{% blocks/products/pf/feature-page-section  h2="Apply the Filter operation to all available image formats" %}}
 <p align="justify" style="text-indent:2em;font-size:15px;">
-In photography and cinematography, a filter is a camera accessory consisting of an optical filter that can be inserted into the optical path.
-The filter can be of a square or oblong shape and mounted in a holder accessory, or, more commonly, a glass or plastic disk in a metal or plastic ring frame, which can be screwed into the front of or clipped onto the camera lens.
-Filters alter the recorded images.
-They are utilized to alter photographs sometimes very little, and other times they are completely necessary for the creation of the image.
-In monochrome photography, colored filters change the relative brightness of various colors; red lipstick might seem anywhere between nearly white and nearly black depending on the filter used.
-Others adjust the image's color balance so that shots taken in incandescent illumination display colors as they are perceived rather than with a reddish tinge.
-There are filters that purposefully distort the image, adding a starry look to an otherwise sharp image, etc. Oblique reflections from non-metallic surfaces are reduced using linear and circular polarizing filters.
-Aspose.Imaging supports such filters as Gaussian Blur, Sharpen, Median Filter, Motion Weiner and many others.
+In photography and video production, a filter is an additional camera accessory that includes an optical filter which can be inserted into the optical path.
+It can be a square or rectangular semi-transparent glass and is attached to the front of the camera lens.
+Filters alter the captured image.
+In monochrome photography, color filters change the brightness of different colors; depending on the filter used, a green apple can appear almost white or almost black.
+Other filters adjust the color balance of the image to accurately represent the perceived colors under daylight lamp lighting, rather than with a cold tone.
+There are also filters that intentionally distort the image, giving a blurred look to a sharp image.
+Linear and circular polarizing filters reduce the glare from reflective surfaces.
+Aspose.Imaging supports various filters such as Gauss-Wiener Filter, Bilateral Smoothing, Median Filter, Motion Weiner, Blur, Sharpen, and others.
 </p>
 <p align="justify" style="text-indent:2em;font-size:15px;">
-Using Aspose.Imaging you can easily apply <b>Filter</b> for different image formats programmatically
+Using the Aspose.Imaging library for Python, you can easily perform the <b>Filter</b> operation for images and photos of various formats programmatically.
 </p>
 <h3 style="margin-top:16px;">
-Full list of supported Filter operations by image formats:
+Select an image format from the list for the Filter operation:
 </h3>
 <hr/>
 {{% /blocks/products/pf/feature-page-section %}}